Walk in the Spirit

 When we choose to walk in step with the Holy Spirit, we can:

-Experience the ability to love sacrificially as Christ loved;
+- Experience the ability to love sacrificially as Christ loved;

-Experience joy available only through Him (1 Th.
+- Experience joy available only through Him (1 Th.
 1:6);

-Experience peace that surpasses understanding in our life and relationships with others (Phil.
+- Experience peace that surpasses understanding in our life and relationships with others (Phil.
 4:7);

-Experience longsuffering (level-headedness under pressure or with mistreatment);
+- Experience longsuffering (level-headedness under pressure or with mistreatment);

-Experience kindness and goodness (rather than severity in our dealings with others), faithfulness (fidelity or integrity);
+- Experience kindness and goodness (rather than severity in our dealings with others), faithfulness (fidelity or integrity);

-Experience a gentle, rather than a belligerent spirit; and,
+- Experience a gentle, rather than a belligerent spirit; and,

-Experience self-control in the same way someone training for a sporting event masters natural impulses that hinder the ability to attain the prize.
+- Experience self-control in the same way someone training for a sporting event masters natural impulses that hinder the ability to attain the prize.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
-With 40 plus years of ministry experience, Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
+Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2016, text content only.
 Repost/Reprint with permission from the author via CONTACT form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
+(Emphasis added.)